fajrocha/flyme.kt/README.md

 ### Postgres DB

-Run this on the same directory as `docker-compose.yml`:
+Run the command on the same directory as `docker-compose.yml`:

 ```shell
 docker compose up -d